MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Destination

-Specifies a string of the path where packages are installed from.
+Specifies a path to an input object.

 ```yaml
 Type: String